Club History

 2016

-Mike Chisek becomes the COO of ChumpCar and starts off by making his first video, what would later become known as the Rad Flag videos.
+Mike Chisek became COO of ChumpCar and kicked off what would later become known as the Rad Flag videos.

 Mike Chisek joins ChumpCar leadership